-Building upon the robust OS benefit observed in the prior Phase 2 study, in April 2021, we initiated PRESERVE 2, a pivotal Phase 3 trial of trilaciclib in patients receiving first- or second-line gemcitabine and carboplatin chemotherapy ("GC") for locally advanced unresectable or mTNBC.
+Building upon the robust OS benefit observed in the prior Phase 2 study, in April 2021, we have completed enrollment in PRESERVE 2, a pivotal Phase 3 trial of trilaciclib in patients receiving first- or second-line gemcitabine and carboplatin chemotherapy ("GC") for locally advanced unresectable or mTNBC.
 Anti-tumor efficacy and myeloprotection endpoints are being assessed in this study.
 The Phase 3 trial is being conducted across multiple sites in the United States and Europe.
-We made the strategic decision to discontinue the 2L arm of this trial due to a shift in the treatment paradigm for 2L mTNBC caused by the rapid uptake of Trodelvy in this setting.
-This shift has created significant barriers to enrollment in the 2L cohort of this clinical study, and to the commercial potential of trilaciclib in 2L mTNBC.
-Given this, we will enroll patients who previously received checkpoint inhibitors in the neo/adjuvant setting into the 1L arm of the trial, to ensure that we develop clinical need.
+We have enrolled patients who previously received checkpoint inhibitors in the neo/adjuvant setting into the trial, to ensure that we develop clinical experience in this patient population.
 The primary endpoint is to evaluate the effect of trilaciclib on overall survival (OS) compared with placebo in patients receiving first-line GC.
 Key secondary endpoints include assessment of the effect of trilaciclib on patients' quality of life compared with placebo.
-We expect to enroll approximately 170 1L patients.
-Initial results of this study including interim Overall Survival (OS) are expected in the second half of 2023.
+Enrollment in this trial is complete at 187 1L patients.
+The interim Overall Survival (OS) analysis at 70% of events is expected in the first half of 2024.